Brushwood Studios Art Gallery - Parknasilla Woods - Sneem - Co. Kerry - Ireland - 00353 (0)64-6645108

 In 2006 Brushwood Studios appeared on the RTE television show Nationwide.

-The Brushwood Studios gallery has now been open seven days a week for thirty five years.
+The Brushwood Studios gallery has now been open seven days a week for forty years.
 The Muller/Yelens continually find themselves involved in fascinating conversations with amazing people who visit Ireland and find their way up their winding track.
 Visitors are delighted by the variety and quality of paintings, colours, books and personalities they encounter there.
 People often say in letters and emails: that a visit to Brushwood has been one of the highlights of their holiday in Ireland.

 Etienne was once asked how they could flout the three tenets of business: location, location, location?
 His reply after some bemused thought: “We operate on ‘the better mouse trap’ principle.’’ (if you build a better mousetrap, the world will beat a path to your door).